765743262/LCDF-Notes/README.md

 # LCDF-notes
-Note of Logic and Computer Design Fundamentals
+Notes of Logic and Computer Design Fundamentals